Multi-objective integer programming: An improved recursive algorithm: Conclusion

 \section{Conclusion}

 We propose a significant improvement on the recursive algorithm developed by \citet{ozlenazizoglu2009ejor}, based on the systematic reuse of solutions to relaxations of intermediate CLMOIP problems.
-Our numerical example and computational experiments show that the number of IPs solved by this new algorithm is significantly smaller than the number solved by the original algorithm, and moreover this improvement becomes more pronounced as the problem size grows.
-Since the number of IPs solved is a critical factor in the overall running time, this translates to a significant improvement in the performance of the algorithm as a whole.
+Our numerical example and computational experiments show that the CPU time required by this new algorithm is significantly smaller than the requirement of the original algorithm, and moreover this improvement becomes more pronounced with increasing number of objectives.

 One important feature of the improved recursive algorithm (which it inherits from the original) is that it may be used to generate only a subset of the nondominated objective vectors.
 This feature is important in cases where there are known restrictions on the individual objective function values, or where an explicitly known utility function is provided by the decision maker.